Glens Falls Greenjackets: Founding & Early Years (1928-1936)

-Local legend holds that the “G” logo, shared between the Greenjackets and the Green Bay Packers of the NFL was first designed by Hudson Falls.
+The team's “G” logo is shared between the Greenjackets and the Green Bay Packers of the NFL.
 Hudson Falls joined the Eastern Football League along with the Albany Knickerbockers, Watervliet Mariners, Troy Bearcats, Saratoga Brown Bears, and Fort Ethan Allen.
 The first game was held on October 14, 1928 against Saratoga at Derby Park in Hudson Falls.
 They defeated the Brown Bears 2-0.
-The Greenjackets’ inaugural season finished with an impressive 5-0-1 record.
-The tie was with a strong Albany team.
+The Greenjackets’ inaugural season finished with an 5-0-1 record against Albany.

-Of the original 1928 team, guard Dick Carpenter was the last living member until his death in 2005.
-His memories were vivid and his face lit up when he spoke about those past years he had played with the Greenjackets.
-One of his fondest memories was when “a bunch of guys came together to form a football team.”
-Dick would reminisce about how nice it was playing the Army team at Fort Ethan Allen in Colchester, Vermont.
-“They would feed the Greenjackets beans and homemade cornbread after the game.
-After everyone had eaten, the Army players would bet the Greenjackets players that they could not ride the pack mules for a full minute.
-Many a 25 cent bets changed hands.”

 Intermittent Era (1937-1969)

 After nine seasons of play, operations temporarily ceased for three seasons in 1937-39.
 And with the breakout of World War II, the Greenjackets once again halted from playing from 1942 to 1945.
 After resuming play in 1946, Hudson Falls became Eastern Football League Champions in 1949 and 1951.
 But in 1952, the green and gold faced a new obstacle as the EFL disbanded.
 With no league to play in, the Greenjackets also disbanded until 1962.
 After a ten-year hiatus, a major change was needed for the Greenjackets to continue a football tradition in the Southern Adirondacks.